ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 ### Applicability to CloudSystem

-Not applicable as the CloudSystem does not contain any physical components, and the security of the Azure and Office 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for each service.
+Not applicable as the CloudSystem does not contain any physical components, and the security of the Azure and Microsoft 365 hosting equipment is the responsibility of Microsoft and is addressed in the respective IRAP reports for each service.

 ### CloudSystem compliance approach

-The CloudSystem inherits physical security controls from the underlying Azure and Office 365 platforms.
+The CloudSystem inherits physical security controls from the underlying Azure and Microsoft 365 platforms.

 ### Security controls provided by the CloudSystem